illinis/c-timer/README.md

 Every break time (that should be controlled by the user) will start again with the interaction with the <strong>start</strong> button.

 ## Requirements
-The application uses the [gtk](https://www.gtk.org/) library, which are needed to run the project.
+The application uses the [GTK](https://www.gtk.org/) library, which is needed to run the project.
 Once the user has this dependency installed, the application is ready to be compiled and used.

 ## Compiling and Running the Application